Retrieve logs

 optional:

-<back_token>- the token for the previous set of returned events that you received in response to a past request; -
+<back_token>— token for the previous set of returned events that you received in the response to the previous request; -

 optional:

-<next_token>- the token for the next set of returned events that you received in response to a past request; -
+<next_token>— token for the next set of returned events that you received in the response to the previous request; -

-<events_number>- maximum number of log events in the response.
-The minimum value of events in the response is 1, the maximum value is 10000.
-If no limit is specified, the default number of events in the response is 1 MB (up to 10,000 events).
+<events_number>— maximum number of log events in the response.
+The minimum number of events in the response is 1; the maximum is 10,000.
+If no limit is specified, 1 MB worth of events (up to 10,000 events) is displayed in the response by default.

 -